Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 ---
-title: 'Casey Neistat Enneagram Type 4'
+title: 'Casey Neistat: Unraveling the Enigma of a Type 4'
-description: 'Why Casey Neistat appears to be a type 4'
+description: 'Explore the enigmatic world of Casey Neistat as a Type 4.
+Dive into his creative spirit and emotional depth in our latest analysis'
 author: 'DJ Wayne'
 date: '2023-03-16'
 loc: 'https://9takes.com/blog/famous-enneagram-types/Casey-Neistat'
-lastmod: '2023-09-04'
+lastmod: '2024-01-26'
 changefreq: 'monthly'
 priority: '0.6'
 published: true